Guest Post by Louis Toms (owner of Carolina Comic Geek, a Pinterest board which catalogs birthdays of anime, cartoon, comic, and manga characters).

 Naoya Mutsumoto’s character development gives a nuanced approach that makes the characters relatable to readers of Kaiju 8-gou.

-Kaiju 8-gou engrosses the reader into a unique perspective of the giant monster genre.
+Kaiju 8-gou engrosses the reader in a unique perspective of the giant monster genre.
 This statement does not mean that Naoya Mutsumoto’s story is without flaws.

 The narrative’s primary concern relates to its alignment with predictable shōnen and human-monster hybrid tropes.
 Specifically, Kaiju 8-gou presents the reader with a protagonist who works in a thankless profession.
 With very little internal motivation, the champion desires to become something more in life.
 The writer achieves this desired outcome by bestowing character growth through supernatural intervention and suddenly our character has the motivational fortitude to become something other than someone who disposes of dead kaiju.